LeChat76/Projet12OC/README.md

 * If you want to autocreate employees, contracts and events, just enter "666" at the home menu :-)
 (in that way you can 'play' with samples to navigate in menus...).

-* Management of the login with token
+* Management of the login with token (see menu 4 - 4)

 * To avoid SQL injections, I didn't use any raw SQL queries, only the secure SQL Alchemy commands.
 In addition, once the tables have been created by my application, all other queries are executed